 Like other drugs that fall under this category, there are few studies on how cannabinoids affect the brain.
 The effects mimic those of marijuana, but they are far more intense.
 Synthetic cannabinoids bind to the brain’s natural receptors and cause effects such as:

-There are potentially harmful and long-lasting adverse effects associated with synthetic substances that include:
+Potentially harmful and long-lasting adverse effects associated with synthetic substances include:

 These substances are thought to be addictive and can lead to physical dependence.
 Those who use these drugs show signs of compulsive behaviors to take more, and they report withdrawal symptoms that include:

-These fall into a category of synthetic drugs that are similar to mushrooms or LSD.
+These fall into the category of synthetic drugs that are similar to mushrooms or LSD (lysergic acid diethylamide).
 They are often found as powder, liquid laced edibles, or soaked onto blotter paper that you would see with acid.
 These are not sold in head shops or convenience stores, but they are sold like illicit drugs.
 These have unpredictable effects, and small doses can lead to heart attacks, respiratory arrest, seizures, and death.

 The ability to have full access to a staff that can provide psychiatric drugs and pain management is an essential part of detoxing from a substance.
 Long-term counseling and behavioral therapy are also needed to treat some of the long-term psychological effects of your brain.

-For those who are medically stabilized, outpatient treatment will be the best approach.
+Outpatient treatment will be the best approach for people who are medically stabilized.
 For those who have health struggles or a severe addiction, residential treatment could be required.
 The course of action for the user will depend on many factors that the clinicians will determine.